"To love yourself is to understand you don't need to be perfect to be good." ~ Unknown

 Take good—no, GREAT—care of yourself.
 The importance of self-care can’t be over-emphasized.
-Practice it on all levels: physical, emotional and spiritual.
-Watching your nutrition, exercising, getting enough sleep, and going to the doctor for routine checkups or when you’re sick, are a few self-care basics.
-Add some pampering extras like relaxing bubble baths, painting your nails, buying a new outfit or getting a massage.
+Practice it on all levels: physical, emotional, and spiritual.
+Watching your nutrition, exercise, sleep, and routine medical checkups (or when you’re sick) are a few self-care basics.
+Add some pampering extras, like relaxing bubble baths, painting your nails, buying a new outfit or getting a massage.

-Nurture yourself emotionally and spiritually with things like taking quiet time for yourself; scheduling outings with supportive, encouraging friends; applying healthy boundaries so you don’t overextend yourself, practicing prayer and meditation; and journaling about your thoughts and feelings.
+Nurture yourself emotionally and spiritually with certain activities: taking quiet time for yourself; scheduling outings with supportive, encouraging friends; applying healthy boundaries so you don’t overextend yourself; practicing prayer and meditation; and journaling about your thoughts and feelings.

 Even if you know that your self-esteem is low, pretend that it isn’t by taking excellent care of yourself.
 Eventually, your psyche catches up with your actions, until your entire being knows how extraordinary and valuable you are.

 Choose optimism over pessimism.
 Your hair may not be perfect, but maybe the brain underneath is sharper than most.
 Your legs may not be all muscle, but they get you where you need to go.
 You may not be rich, but you have a cozy bed and plenty to eat.